amuzetnoM/syndicate/docs/GUIDE.md

 ## Task Executor

-The `scripts/task_executor.py` module autonomously executes extracted action insights.
+The `scripts/task_executor.py` module autonomously executes extracted action insights with persistent retry logic.

 ### Overview

 The Task Executor moves the system from "showing" to "doing" by automatically executing actionable tasks identified by the Insights Engine.
+Version 3.2 adds robust retry logic for handling API quota limits.

 ### TaskExecutor Class